Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Bijection between -modules and Non-exceptional Routes

+as follows.
 Let $w$ be a string in $\Lambda$.
 Since $\Lambda$ is gentle, the string $\widehat{w}$ that we construct next will be well-defined and unique.
-If the length of $w$ is at least one, then define $\widehat{w}$ to be the string in $\widehat{\Lambda}$ obtained by extending $w$ at the start of $w$ by an inverse arrow, followed by adding as many direct arrows as possible, and then similarly extending $w$ at the end by an arrow, followed by adding as many inverse arrows as possible.
+If the length of $w$ is at least one, then define $\widehat{w}$ to be the string in $\widehat{\Lambda}$ obtained by extending $w$ at the start of $w$ by an inverse arrow, followed by adding as many direct arrows as possible until a source vertex is reached, and then similarly extending $w$ at the end by an arrow, followed by adding as many inverse arrows as possible until a sink vertex is reached.
 Otherwise, if the length of $w$ is zero, i.e., $w$ is a constant path $\varepsilon_i$ at vertex $i$, then there are two arrows pointing away from $i$ in the blossoming quiver.
-In this case, define $\widehat{w}$ to be the string in $\widehat{\Lambda}$ obtained by extending $w$ by these two arrows followed by adding as many directed arrows at the start as possible and as many inverse arrows at the end as possible.
+In this case, define $\widehat{w}$ to be the string in $\widehat{\Lambda}$ obtained by extending $w$ by these two arrows followed by adding as many directed arrows at the start as possible until a source vertex is reached and as many inverse arrows at the end as possible until a sink vertex is reached.
 Finally, consider a shifted projective $P_i[1]=M(i[1])$, where we think of $i[1]$ as a ``shifted string" at vertex $i$.
 Then we define the corresponding string $\widehat{i[1]}$ in the blossoming algebra to be the maximal string supported at vertex $i$ such that the path preceding $i$ consists of arrows while the path following $i$ consists of inverse arrows.
-The map on the strings induces an inclusion on the modules, which sends a module $M(w)$ to $M(\widehat{w})$.
+The map on the strings induces an inclusion on the modules, which sends a module $M(w)$ to $M(\widehat{w})$. \end{definition}

 \begin{example} Consider $G=G(2,7)$ defined in Definition~\ref{def:gkn}, and let $Q$ be its associated quiver.
 Building on Example~\ref{ex:path algebra of contracted G(2,7)} and Figure~\ref{fig:Q hat}, we demonstrate the extension of strings in the blossoming algebra as described above.
 Figure~\ref{fig:Q hat2} depicts $\widehat{Q}$ along with strings $w_1=\alpha_2$, $w_2=\varepsilon_2$, and their extensions.
 In regard to uniqueness of the extension procedure, note that if we instead chose to extend $w_1$ by $\alpha_3$ instead of $\alpha_5$, the resulting ``extended string'' would contain $\alpha_2\alpha_3$ which is a zero relation in $\widehat{\Lambda}$. \end{example}